- Office: Law 205

 Modern Estate Planning (2d ed., LexisNexis 2003) (co-author with J. Martin Burke & Michael Friel), updated tri-annually.

-Planning for Large Estates (Lexis Nexis) (current update author, previously authored by Freeman and Rapkin), updated annually
+Planning for Large Estates (Lexis Nexis) (current update co-author with Jame M. Delaney and James R. Walker, previously authored by Freeman and Rapkin), updated annually

-Question and Answers Federal Estate and Gift Taxation,2d Ed.
-(LexisNexis 2012), co-authored with J. Delaney
+Question and Answers Federal Estate and Gift Taxation,3d Ed.
+(Carolina Academic Press 2020), co-authored with J. Delaney

 Professor Gagliardi’s most recent articles include: